FoinixFinance/Foinix/docs/faq.rst

 How is the profit calculated?
 ================================================

-At the moment of withdrawal (exit & claim) the performance fee is exactly calculated (30% of profits) and BUNNY is rewarded.
+At the moment of withdrawal (exit & claim) the performance fee is exactly calculated (30% of profits) and FOINIX is rewarded.

 Is there slippage using the ZAP function?
 ================================================